Baltoli/project-docs/notes/writeups/model_checking.md

 ## Implementation Design

-Need ot think about what we want a model checking tool for TESLA to really do (what the assertions are, how the model is extracted from the module, how it is checked etc.)
+Need to think about what we want a model checking tool for TESLA to really do (what the assertions are, how the model is extracted from the module, how it is checked etc.)